thundergnat/Prime-Factor/README.md

 AUTHOR

-Adapted from code code from Damien Conways "On the Shoulders of Giants" presentation at YAPC::NA 2016 and Wikipedia "Pollard's rho algorithm".
+Adapted from code from Damien Conways "On the Shoulders of Giants" presentation at YAPC::NA 2016 and Wikipedia "Pollard's rho algorithm".

 Stephen Schulze (often seen lurking on #perl6 IRC as thundergnat)